embedded-mas/ros-devs/examples/customBeliefs/README.md

 ## Some notes on the ROS-Jason integration
 This integration is part of a broader integration framework available [here](https://github.com/embedded-mas/embedded-mas)

-Agents are configured in the jcm file (in this example, [turtle.jcm](https://github.com/embedded-mas/ros-devs/blob/main/examples/services/turtle.jcm)).
+Agents are configured in the jcm file (in this example, [perception_action.jcm](https://github.com/embedded-mas/ros-devs/tree/main/examples/perception_action)).
 Agents extend the class [`EmbeddedAgent`](https://github.com/embedded-mas/embedded-mas/blob/master/src/main/java/embedded/mas/bridges/jacamo/EmbeddedAgent.java), that extends a [Jason Agent](https://github.com/jason-lang/jason/blob/master/src/main/java/jason/asSemantics/Agent.java).
-In the example, this extension is implemented in the class [/src/main/java/DemoEmbeddedAgentROS.java](https://github.com/embedded-mas/ros-devs/blob/main/examples/services/src/main/java/DemoEmbeddedAgentROS.java).
+In the example, this extension is implemented in the class [/src/main/java/DemoEmbeddedAgentROS.java](https://github.com/embedded-mas/ros-devs/blob/main/examples/perception_action/src/main/java/DemoEmbeddedAgentROS.java).
 Each `EmbeddedAgent` has a method `setupSensors()` to define where the perceptions come from.

 An agent can connect with multiple ROS core.
-Additional connectons should be also be defined in [/src/main/java/DemoEmbeddedAgentROS.java](https://github.com/embedded-mas/ros-devs/blob/main/examples/services/src/main/java/DemoEmbeddedAgentROS.java) if necessary (it is not the case in this example).
+Additional connectons should be also be defined in [/src/main/java/DemoEmbeddedAgentROS.java](https://github.com/embedded-mas/ros-devs/blob/main/examples/perception_action/src/main/java/DemoEmbeddedAgentROS.java) if necessary (it is not the case in this example).
 Besides, an agent can connect with non-ros devices (not shown in this example).

+Values of topics are added to the belief base of the agent as `topic_name(topic_value)`.
-The agents use the [`defaultEmbeddedInternalAction`](https://github.com/embedded-mas/embedded-mas/blob/master/src/main/java/embedded/mas/bridges/jacamo/defaultEmbeddedInternalAction.java) to act upon external devices (requesting ROS services in this example).
+The agents use the [`defaultEmbeddedInternalAction`](https://github.com/embedded-mas/embedded-mas/blob/master/src/main/java/embedded/mas/bridges/jacamo/defaultEmbeddedInternalAction.java) to act upon external devices (or to write values in topics, in this example).
 This internal action is decoupled of any external device or ROS topic.
-They are supposed to be translated to service requests by the interface between the agent and the proper physical device.
-I this example, this is done in [/src/main/java/MyRosMaster.java](https://github.com/embedded-mas/ros-devs/blob/main/examples/services/src/main/java/MyRosMaster.java).
+They are supposed to be translated to physical actions by the interface between the agent and the proper physical device.
+I this example, this is done in [/src/main/java/MyRosMaster.java](https://github.com/embedded-mas/ros-devs/blob/main/examples/perception_action/src/main/java/MyRosMaster.java).

-## Belief customization
-To customize beliefs, this example includes the [Ros2SARC class](https://github.com/embedded-mas/ros-devs/blob/main/examples/customBeliefs/src/main/java/Ros2SARC.java), which extends the [default interface between Java and ROS](https://github.com/embedded-mas/embedded-mas/blob/master/src/main/java/embedded/mas/bridges/ros/DefaultRos4EmbeddedMas.java).
-This class overrides the method customBeliefs, which receives as parameters the name of the topic where the beliefs come from and a JSON with the values comming from ROS (use [this tool](https://github.com/embedded-mas/ros-devs/tree/main/util/topicReader) to inspect the JSON that correspond to some topic).
-The customized beliefs must be properly built in this method.

-This customized interface between Java and ROS must be loaded in the agent instantiation.
-In this example, it is done in the line 28 of the [DemoEmbeddedAgentROS class](https://github.com/embedded-mas/ros-devs/blob/main/examples/customBeliefs/src/main/java/DemoEmbeddedAgentROS.java).